influxdata/influxdb/query/docs/SPEC.md

                 r.service == "app-server")
 ```

+#### Histogram

+Histogram approximates the cumulative distribution function of a dataset by counting data frequencies for a list of buckets.
+A bucket is defined by an upper bound where all data points that are less than or equal to the bound are counted in the bucket.
+The bucket counts are cumulative.

+Each input table is converted into a single output table representing a single histogram.
+The output table will have a the same group key as the input table.
+The columns not part of the group key will be removed and an upper bound column and a count column will be added.

+Histogram has the following properties:

+* `column` string
+    Column is the name of a column containing the input data values.
+    The column type must be float.
+    Defaults to `_value`.
+* `upperBoundColumn` string
+    UpperBoundColumn is the name of the column in which to store the histogram upper bounds.
+    Defaults to `le`.
+* `countColumn` string
+    CountColumn is the name of the column in which to store the histogram counts.
+    Defaults to `_value`.
+* `buckets` array of floats
+    Buckets is a list of upper bounds to use when computing the histogram frequencies.
+    Buckets should contain a bucket whose bound is the maximum value of the data set, this value can be set to positive infinity if no maximum is known.
+* `normalize` bool
+    Normalize when true will convert the counts into frequencies values between 0 and 1.
+    Normalized histograms cannot be aggregated by summing their counts.
+    Defaults to `false`.

+Example:

+    histogram(buckets:linearBuckets(start:0.0,width:10.0,count:10))  // compute the histogram of the data using 10 buckets from 0,10,20,...,100

 #### HistogramQuantile

 HistogramQuantile approximates a quantile given an histogram that approximates the cumulative distribution of the dataset.